Learning Topology-Aware Implicit Field for Unified Pulmonary Tree Modeling with Incomplete Topological Supervision: Problem Formulation

 We constructed the \textbf{Lung3D+} dataset based on the publicly available PTR dataset~\citep{weng2023topology} and Lung3D dataset~\cite{xie2025template}.
 The Lung3D+ dataset comprises 799 subjects collected from multiple medical centers, with radiologist-provided annotations of the pulmonary airways, arteries, and veins.
 The annotations cover 19 semantic classes, where peripheral branches in the left lung correspond to labels 1–10, those in the right lung to labels 11–18, and the central tree structures outside the lungs to label 19.
 Each subject is represented by a 3D volume of size (N, 512, 512), where 512×512 corresponds to the in-plane resolution of each slice and N denotes the number of slices, ranging from 181 to 798.
 For unbiased evaluation, the dataset was split into 70\% for training (559 subjects), 10\% for validation (80 subjects), and 20\% for testing (160 subjects).

 The Lung3D+ dataset includes not only the complete pulmonary trees and lung segments but also corrupted tree data synthesized using TopoBreak for the task of topological repair.
 Specifically, for each training subject, we generated 30 corrupted versions of the airways, arteries, and veins with varying levels of disconnection.
 For the validation and test sets, we generated three corrupted versions per subject.
 This process resulted in a total of 16,770 training samples, 240 validation samples, and 480 test samples.
 For each synthesized disconnected tree data, we generate 1 to 30 disconnections across different branches, yielding multiple disconnected trees.
+Figure~\ref{fig:lung3d_corruption_statistics} further summarizes the distributions of the synthesized disconnections across the airway, artery, and vein training datasets.
+Our ultimate objective is to repair these disconnections and simultaneously perform semantic labeling across the complete pulmonary tree and semantic reconstruction of lung segments.
 Our ultimate objective is to repair these disconnections and simultaneously perform semantic labeling across the complete pulmonary tree and semantic reconstruction of lung segments.

 An overview of the Lung3D+ dataset, including complete/corrupted pulmonary trees and lung segments, is illustrated in Figure~\ref{fig:fig-3}.